"A bold, individual musical voice."

 —Nancy Galbraith

-Mirchandani made his first of four appearances at Carnegie Hall in New York at the age of 12.
-He has also performed internationally in Germany, Italy, Portugal, Spain, and the United Kingdom.
+After amassing six gold medals in major national and international competitions, Indian-American pianist Rishi Mirchandani debuted as soloist with the Grammy award-winning Pittsburgh Symphony Orchestra at the age of 18.
+He made his first of four appearances at Carnegie Hall in New York at age 12, and he has performed to critical acclaim in England, Germany, Italy, Portugal, Spain, and the United States.

-Mirchandani is a native of Pittsburgh, where he studied with Luz Manríquez.
-In 2019, he graduated summa cum laude from Yale University with a bachelor's degree in mathematics.
-He earned Distinction in Mathematics and was one of twelve students from his class (top 1%) elected to Phi Beta Kappa as a junior.
+Mirchandani holds a bachelor’s degree in mathematics, summa cum laude, from Yale University.
+He earned Distinction in Mathematics and was one of twelve students from his class (top 1%) admitted to the Phi Beta Kappa honour society as a third-year.
 While pursuing his mathematics studies, he also studied piano with Elizabeth Parisot and founded the Yale Undergraduate Piano Collective.
 At commencement, he received the Stanton Wheeler and Marcia Chambers Award for outstanding artistic contributions to campus life.

-Mirchandani is currently pursuing an Artist Diploma at the Royal College of Music in London.
+Now based in London, Mirchandani is currently pursuing an Artist Diploma at the Royal College of Music.
 He is a student of Dmitri Alexeev, Ian Jones, and Andrew Zolinsky.
 He receives sponsorship from the institution as an RCM Scholar.

 For booking or private lesson inquiries, please email hello@rishimirchandani.com or use the form below.